 This is what psychologists call the “Fundamental Attribution Error.”
 We assign total responsibility or blame to others for their behavior while explaining away our own negative actions in terms of situational factors.
-In other words, it’s not our fault because….
+In other words, it’s not our fault because insert excuse here.
 It’s important to note that understanding and accepting the error in behavior does not relieve the offending person of moral responsibility.
 Forgiving someone does not cancel out the consequences of their actions.

-Lack of empathy for others can also get in the way of our ability to forgive, since empathy is the psychological highway to forgive others.
+Lack of empathy for others can also get in the way of our ability to forgive since empathy is the psychological highway to forgive others.
 We can develop empathy for others by beginning to change our way of thinking.
-It is impossible to fully know why a person acted the way that they did.
-The goal is to promote empathy and forgiveness, and look more realistically at the hurtful events from their point of view.
+It is impossible to know why a person acted the way they fully did.
+The goal is to promote empathy and forgiveness and look more realistically at the hurtful events from their point of view.
 This involves thinking the best of people rather than jumping to harsh conclusions about their character or intentions.
 Think of a time when you have needed forgiveness.

 Forgiving others is so much easier when you’ve experienced the joy of being forgiven by God for every wrong thing you’ve ever done.
 With his help, you can forgive others, even if the scars run really deep.
 It may take time and effort, but it will be worth it.